TrySound/rollup-plugin-size-snapshot/README.md

 1.  run rollup to treeshake whatever it can analyze
 1.  run uglify with `{ toplevel: true }` which looks for pure annotations and analyzes all toplevels which are isolated in bundle
+1.  run webpack in production mode with the same entry point

 ### snapshotPath